dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * An unhandled exception often leaves the circuit in an undefined state.
 * The app's normal operation can't be guaranteed after an unhandled exception.
-* Security vulnerabilities may appear in the app if the circuit continues.
+* Security vulnerabilities may appear in the app if the circuit continues in an undefined state.

 ## Manage unhandled exceptions in developer code